canfar/openstack-sandbox/doc/user_guide/image_management.md

 A VM is shut down by clicking on the check box next to it in the Instances window, and then clicking on the Terminate Instance button at the top-right.

-## Command-line interface
+## Command line interface

-While the full functionality of OpenStack is available through a [REST API](http://docs.openstack.org/api/api-ref-guides.html), it is generally much simpler to use command-line clients written in Python.
+While the full functionality of OpenStack is available through a [REST API](http://docs.openstack.org/api/api-ref-guides.html), it is generally much simpler to use command line clients written in Python.
 Until recently, there were a number of different clients associated with each service, such as **glance**, **keystone** and **nova**.
 These clients are usually referenced in guides on the web.